vkalaparthy/employeeTracker/README.md

 # employeeTracker
-A content Management System that uses MySQL database, Node and inquirer to manage employee information
+A content Management System that uses MySQL database, Node and inquirer to manage employee information.
+Note that this is not designed with promise or callback, as we did not learn that when this was due.

 ## Description
 This Application builds a html file using the information provided by user